spatialdatasciencegroup/coastal_circulation_ai_surrogate/README.md

 ## Collaborators and Partners

-- UFIT Research Computing
-- Nvidia
+- UF Center for Coastal Solutions
+- NVIDIA AI Technology Center (NVAITC)
+- NOAA's National Ocean Service

 ## Introduction
 Nearly 900 million people live in low-lying coastal zones around the world and bear the brunt of impacts from more